Jacqueline Emerson: Acting

 She made her television debut providing the voice for a set of Tiger Twins in the 2004 animated CGI sitcom Father of the Pride.

 In 2012, Emerson made her film debut in the science fiction adventure, The Hunger Games as the District 5 tribute, Foxface.
 In a 2013 interview, Emerson announced that she would be working on Son of the South.
 She appeared in the Video ETA's list of ten up and coming stars predicted to be A-listers by 2015.

 Since then, Emerson has lent her voice to projects from Disney, DreamWorks and Bethesda.

 She also starred, directed, composed and created multiple shorts which now exist online, or on her website.

 As an actress, she has performed in numerous films and television shows, including FBI, The Night is ours, The Last Survivors, and The Curse of Downer's Grove.

-Upcoming films she stars in include the recently released Wine Club (2024), and award-winning film Art Thief (2024).
+Other films she starred in include Wine Club (2024), and award-winning film Art Thief (2024).
 She also can be seen in the film Winter Spring Summer or Fall and is set to act in the film Kent State about the Kent State protests for Briarcliff.

+In 2025, Emerson co-created the actual play limited series Thresher with writing partner Matt Linton for Critical Role, for which she also wrote the underwater setting and played the lead role of Emily Wodsworth.